Welcome! The menu in XLReporting has 4 main sections:

 don't have to start from scratch, you have working examples which you can start with.
 You

-- My account - this is where you can change your settings,
+- Account - this is where you can change your settings,

 and add or change users and permissions.